indonesia - peacebuilding

 Peace Journey

-David expressed his wish for Ambon to become a livelier, more viable city for youth to develop their potential.
-Compared to Jakarta, the capital city where he went to university, it is difficult to garner funding for youth events in Ambon.
-There also aren’t as many opportunities for youth to grow, especially when the local government officials aren’t exactly supportive.
-During his tenure as the Head of MYCH, David wished to bridge the gap between the officials and the youths, as well as the parents and their young adult children.
-He jokingly said that parents need to realize their children can succeed without having to work as public servants, for many Ambonese parents still deem a career in the government office the pinnacle of success.
+During his tenure as the Head of MYCH, David sought to bridge the gap between officials, youths, parents, and their young adult children.
+He jokingly said that parents need to realise their children can succeed without working as public servants, as many Ambonese parents still deem a career in the government office the pinnacle of success.

 Success Stories